Aircraft livery

 An aircraft livery is a set of comprehensive insignia comprising color, graphic, and typographical identifiers which operators (airlines, governments, air forces and occasionally private and corporate owners) apply to their aircraft.

 As aircraft liveries evolved in the years after the Second World War, they became a leading subset of the emerging disciplines of corporate identity and branding and among the most prominent examples of fashion.
 They have provided an arena for the work of distinguished designers and eminent lay people like Raymond Loewy, Alexander Girard, and Jacqueline Kennedy Onassis.
 The term is an adaptation of the word livery: the uniform-style clothing worn by servants of wealthy families and government representatives until the early/mid-20th century.
 With the advent of stagecoaches, railway trains, and steamships, the term livery spread to their decoration.
 Since the 1950s, elements of airline liveries permeated ground vehicles, advertising, proprietary airport furniture, airline promotional materials and aircrew uniforms in an increasingly integrated manner, spreading to airline websites in the 1990s.

-Since the 1950s and 60s, aircraft liveries have usually been uniform livery across an entire fleet.
+Since the 1950s and 1960s, aircraft liveries have usually been uniform livery across an entire fleet.
 One-off custom-designs might be applied from time to time to individual fleet members to highlight set occasions.

 Application

-Painting in multiple layers has changed for the application of a basecoat-clearcoat system, improving gloss and color retention and being quicker drying; it can double the coating life and can be up to 30% lighter, as paint weigh up to 1,000 lb per aircraft.
+Painting in multiple layers has evolved into the application of a basecoat-clearcoat system.
+The new method improves gloss, color retention, and drying speed.
+It can also double the life of the coating and weigh possibly 30% less than multiple layers.
+Paint can weigh up to 1,000 lb per aircraft.
 Decals and/or stickers are used for geometrically challenging elements such as titles and logos.

-To paint an A380, 24 painters were needed during two weeks to apply 2,300 L of paint in five coats for British Airways, to cover 3,500 m² with 650 kg.
+To paint an A380, 24 painters were needed over two weeks to apply 2,300 L of paint in five coats for British Airways, to cover 3,500 m² with 650 kg.

 Emirates stripped and repainted one in 15 days with 34 people including seven days for painting, covering 3,076 m² with 1,100 kg in seven coats.